Project 10: TCP Handshake with scapy (15 pts.)

 Starting a netcat Listener on the Linux Target Machine

-Note: on older Ubuntu versions, and on BackTrack 4 R2, you need to use this command instead: nc -l -p 5555
+Note: on some Linux versions you need to use this command instead: nc -l 5555

 On the Linux target machine, open another Terminal window and execute this command:

-You should see a process listening on port 5555, as shown below on this page.
+You should have two windows open now, one with netcat running, and the other running netstat.
+The netstat window shows a process in the LISTEN state on port 5555, as shown below on this page.

-Blocking ACK Packets on the Linux Sender Machine
+Blocking RST Packets on the Linux Sender Machine

 You should see one rule in the OUTPUT section dropping RST packets, as shown below on this page.